freddan88/simple-php-oop-email-api/README.md

 ### Functionalities:

-1. Security checks with api key and origin (domain)
+1. Security checks with api key and remote origin
 2. Validation and sanitization of data sent from user
 3. Error and success messages are sent back to client as json